chrisketelsen/CSCI3022-Intro-Data-Science/resources/syllabus.md

 * **Inspiration is free**: you may discuss homework assignments with anyone.
 You are especially encouraged to discuss solutions with your instructor and your classmates.

 * **Plagiarism is forbidden**: the assignments **and code** that you turn in should be written entirely on your own.
-While writing the assignment you are not allowed to consult any source other than textbooks, your own class notes or the posted lecture slides.
-Copying/consulting from the solution of another classmate constitutes a violation of the course's collaboration policy and the honor code and will result in an **F** in the course and a trip to the honor council.
+While writing the assignment you are not allowed to consult any source other than textbooks, your own class notes, and the posted lecture slides or notebooks.
+Of course, you're encouraged to use the Python/Numpy/Pandas documentation as much as possible.
+Copying/consulting a solution from the internet or another classmate constitutes a violation of the course's collaboration policy and the honor code and will result in an **F** in the course and a trip to the honor council.

 * **Do not search for a solution on-line**: You may not actively search for a solution to the problem from the internet.
 This includes posting to sources like StackExchange, Reddit, Chegg, etc.